-Rentalcargroup offers a price comparison of all car rental companies in Christchurch.
-Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Christchurch.
+Rentalcargroup offers a price comparison of all car rental companies in Christchurch, New Zealand.
+Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Christchurch, New Zealand.

 Christchurch Car Hire Comparison | We offer a price comparison of all car hire suppliers in Christchurch but you choose your car hire based on price, car hire agency and fleet choice.

 Christchurch is the largest city in the South Island of New Zealand with a 2013 population over 341,000 despite losing some residents after the earthquake, making it the third largest conurbation in New Zealand after Auckland and Wellington.
 It is on the edge of the Canterbury plains and has direct flights to its efficient international airport.